moltenform/labs_youthful_projects/src/csdownloadvid/doc/addfadeout_theory.md

 Let's say the song is 6:00 long, and we want to keep only the first 4:00, with an 8 second fade-out.
 We'll re-encode these last 8 seconds, but we can leave the rest of the song untouched.

-* Losslessly split the input file into 3 audio files with `ffmpeg`.
+* Losslessly split the input file into 3 audio files with `ffmpeg`

     * (0:00 - 4:00), save as "part1.m4a"
     * (4:00 - 4:08), save as "part2.m4a"